 - Webhooks: These systems support sending data back to WP Fusion via webhooks, allowing you to automatically create new WordPress users and update their data via automations in the CRM.

-- Dynamic Tags: These platforms don’t use internal IDs for tags, tags are just stored as a text name.
+- Create New Tags in WordPress: These platforms don’t use internal IDs for tags, tags are just stored as a text name.
 This means that new tags can be created inside of WP Fusion, or can even be generated dynamically from WooCommerce order data or user metadata.
 However this also means that you can’t rename a tag without updating it across all of WP Fusion’s settings.

 - Ecommerce Addon: This plugin is available to Plus license holders and higher.
 It sends detailed ecommerce data to your CRM, including products purchased, prices, and quantities.